 Please see TLDSB Policy OP 6602 Medical and Health Management in Schools Policy for further information about support in schools for student medical and health needs.

-Parents/guardians can improve school attendance rates by helping their children arrive at school on time every day, following school timetables, locating sources of school anxiety that may make their children want to skip school and planning ahead to minimize absences.
+Parents/guardians can improve school attendance rates by helping their children arrive at school on time every day, following school timetables, locating sources of school anxiety that may make their children want to miss school and planning ahead to minimize absences.
 If your child is having difficulty getting to school every day, please contact your school’s principal to work on a solution together.
-If further support is necessary, your school principal may involve the mental health counsellors.
+If further support is necessary, your school principal may involve a mental health counsellors.

 Trillium Lakelands District School Board (TLDSB) is committed to protecting privacy and developing technology that provides a safe online experience for students and staff.

 TLDSB collects, uses, retains, and discloses personal information in the course of meeting its statutory duties and responsibilities.
 The Board recognizes and acknowledges its responsibility regarding access to records and information and the protection of privacy, and complies with all applicable regulations in the Education Act, and Regulations, the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA), The Personal Health Information Protection Act (PHIPA), Personal Information Protection and Electronic Documents Act (PIPEDA), and any other applicable legislation.
+To learn more about privacy and access, visit the website of the Information and Privacy Commissioner of Ontario.

 Included in the MFIPPA are specific provisions of how personal information may be collected, used, retained, disclosed and disposed of.
 Personal information is to be used or disclosed only for the purpose for which it was collected, and for which the individual might reasonably expect it to be disclosed.